mikebranstein/terraform-workshop-instructions/src/chapters/chapter2.md

 >
 > In some cases, you cannot use dashes in names of Azure resources (ex.
 Storage Account) so an alternative is to keep everything lowercase and have no separation of key words with dashes if you want to keep names uniform across the board.
 >
 > Some resources must also have globally unique names (like Storage Accounts...again), so you may need adjust names accordingly.

+You may have noticed the random integer code block above - that's present to ensure you have a unique app service.

 This concludes the exercise.

 <div class="exercise-end"></div>